-If, for instance, a swarm of honey bees has split from their colony and they are looking for a new residence, a compound with plenty of flowers will be their first stop since feed is guaranteed.
+If, for instance, a swarm of honey bees has split from their colony and is looking for a new residence, a compound with plenty of flowers will be their first stop since feed is guaranteed.

 Sugar is like a magnet to the bees.
-Remember that time you went for a picnic and a bunch of them couldn’t leave you in peace?
-You must have had sugary stuff with you, like pineapples and honey itself.
+Remember when you went for a picnic and many of them couldn’t leave you in peace?
+You must have had sugary stuff, like pineapples and honey.

 The same happens in your house since sweet sugary stuff will get the bees knocking on your house and residing with you.

 Ever heard of the carpenter bees species?
 Carpenter bees like boring into wooden structures, searching for a nest.
 The female carpenter bee will put in all the effort searching for a place to lay the eggs.

 They prefer soft wooden structures as they are easy to drill.
 Check around your house for the holes and examine the status of that wood.
 It could be the reason the bees are in your house.